-If you’re into local history and traditional craftsmanship then put a visit to Ipswich’s historic Cooneana Homestead on your itinerary.
-Home to the Ipswich Historical Society and Spinners and Weavers, Cooneana Heritage Centre houses historical photographs, memorabilia, artefacts and mining displays that showcase the rich and diverse history of Ipswich – Queensland’s oldest provincial city.
+Home to the Ipswich Historical Society and several other groups, Cooneana Heritage Centre contains historical photographs, artifacts, traditional crafts, and mining displays that showcase the rich and diverse history of Ipswich – Queensland’s oldest provincial city.

-Cooneana Heritage Centre is open Thursdays, Fridays, Saturdays and the second and third Sundays of each month (March to November) from 10am to 2pm.
+Cooneana is open Thursdays, Fridays, Saturdays and the second and fourth Sundays of each month (March to November) from 10am – 2pm.